kennycason/blockchain/README.md

 This post is only to show how transactions are started in blockchain technologies.

 In my next post I will develop a simple decentralized blockchain that computes integer factorization and generated blocks.

+## Thanks

+I accidentally stumpled upon this post with a Golang implementation.
+I found it very well written and helpful.
+You can find it [here](https://medium.com/@mycoralhealth/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc)